sum7k/fastapi-skeleton/README.md

 * Health check endpoints
 * Production-ready patterns

-fa-skeleton is designed to be forked, customized, and extended for your specific needs.
+fastapi-skeleton is designed to be forked, customized, and extended for your specific needs.

 ---